EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 • Transaction ban for the Nord Stream 1 and 2 pipelines

-• Reduction of the oil price cap to USD 45 per barrel
+• Reduction of the oil price cap to US$ 45 per barrel

 • Shadow Fleet

-Listing about 77 more ships of the shadow fleet and a transaction ban in connection with these ships
+Listing of about 77 more ships of the shadow fleet, along with service and transaction bans related to these ships

 • Banking Sector